 Every child is excited about the day they get to graduate from a tricycle to a “big kid bike” – with or without training wheels.
 A bicycle means freedom, fun, and a visible step forward in their journey toward growing up.

 Parents who are helping their kids claim their “big kid” bicycling privileges need to remind kids that this big freedom comes with big responsibilities.
 By making basic bicycle safety part of the “right way” to ride a big-kid bike, you can help ensure your little one rides more safely and reduces his or her risk of accidents.
-Experienced Texas bicycle accident attorneys recommend sharing these tips with your kids:
+Our experienced Dallas bicycle accident lawyers recommend sharing these tips with your kids:

 - Lead by example.
 Always follow the same safety rules for bicycling that you expect your children to follow.